david-a-siegel/MPRAudit/README.md

 13. T4/T0 where T0 = log2(RNA/DNA+1)|T0 and T4 = log2(RNA/DNA+1)|T4

-Feel free to implement your own by editing "ratio_function" in MPRAudit_Functions and/or contact us with suggestions!
+Feel free to implement your own and/or contact us with suggestions!

 ### Example Simulations